Our Mission

 At Seascape Primary School we want our children to experience:

-- A curriculum that helps children to know how to live healthy lifestyles – both
+- A curriculum that helps children to know how to live healthy lifestyles – both physically and mentally

 - A rich curriculum that enables pupils to see the world beyond their locality